When Do Children Begin to Count?

 What If My Child is Having Trouble Learning to Count by Rote?

-If your child is struggling with learning to count, despite your best efforts to support him, chatting with a professional can provide you with advice and help put your mind at ease.
+If your child struggles with learning to count, despite your best efforts to support him, chatting with a professional can provide you with advice and help put your mind at ease.
 School staff and healthcare professionals are great resources to seek out.
 They can talk to you about typical milestones for children, provide you with recommendations, and let you know where to turn if you suspect your child may have an underlying learning issue.